Experts in Biological Separation

 There is increasing concern that current human sperm preparation techniques for extracting the sperm from semen sample may be contributing to these results, as they can physically damage the sperm, and lead to oxidative stresses and DNA damage.

-The Company's SpermSep technology has been developed in partnership with Professor John Aitken from the University of Newcastle, Australia – a world-leader in human fertility research.
-Under Prof Aitken’s leadership, extensive proof of concept testing of the SpermSep research device has been completed, which has resulted in publications endorsing the quality of the sperm selected using the SpermSep technology.
+The Company's technology has been developed in partnership with Professor John Aitken from the University of Newcastle, Australia – a world-leader in human fertility research.
+Under Prof Aitken’s leadership, extensive proof of concept testing of the research device has been completed, which has resulted in publications endorsing the quality of the sperm selected using the sperm separation technology.

-Memphasys is now developing a next-generation of SpermSep products for clinical use in human IVF centres worldwide.
+Memphasys is now developing a next-generation of sperm separation technology, the 'Felix' products, for clinical use in human IVF centres worldwide.

 Over the past 15 years Memphasys has developed a polymer membrane separation technology using polyacrylamide hydrogel membranes with electrophoresis.

-Memphasys’ current range of research lab instruments was developed to allow this separation technology to be used in the research sector to assess new applications.
-One was the CS10 prototype research instrument for testing sperm separation.
+Memphasys’ current range of research lab instruments were developed to allow this separation technology to be used in the research sector to assess new applications.

 Memphasys has patents relating to electrophoresis apparatuses, consumables (e.g. separation cartridges and separation membranes) and other hardware for biological separation

-Memphasys also holds patents specific to the SpermSep technology and an exclusive license agreement with our clinical research partner, the University of Newcastle, for IP they have developed in sperm separation.
+Memphasys also holds patents specific to the sperm separation technology and an exclusive license agreement with our clinical research partner, the University of Newcastle, for IP they have developed in sperm separation.